YohannesAd/GlucoVision/README.md

 ## Overview

-GlucoVision empowers diabetic users by:
+GlucoVision helps diabetic users by:

-- Logging blood glucose levels
+- tracking blood glucose levels
 - Visualizing health trends
-- Receiving AI-based predictions and insights
+- Receiving AI-based predictions and insights and with live agent that can assit you anytime.

 Built with a strong focus on usability, AI integration, and medical-grade reporting.